ProManXi/BeijerThesaurusProject/README.md

 ### 1\.
 Fast Startup & No Persistence vs Slow Startup & Persistence  // I chose ( Slow Startup & Persistence)

-    I went with Slow Startup and Quick Lookups.
-(Hybrid model with saving data in a File and during startup, load them into Cache but once in cache, it will be very fast)
+    I went with Slow Startup and Data persistence.
+(Hybrid model with saving data in a File and during startup, load them into Cache but once in cache, it will be fast and persistence)

 ### 2\.
 Reverse Dictionary Logic vs Something to avoid Duplicacy  // I chose (Graphs)